InterBolt/chatbot-sync/README.md

 ### `abilities/`

 Contains subdirectories, each of which represents an [ability](https://chatbotkit.com/docs/skillsets).
 Each ability directory contains a `description.txt` file and an `instruction.txt` file.
-These files serve the exact same purpose as the instruction and description text inputs in the ChatBotKit skillset UI. ([see the docs](https://chatbotkit.com/tutorials/how-to-use-chatbot-skillsets-to-create-a-weather-forcast-bot))
+These files serve the exact same purpose as the instruction and description text inputs in the ChatBotKit skillset UI. ([official docs](https://chatbotkit.com/tutorials/how-to-use-chatbot-skillsets-to-create-a-weather-forcast-bot))

 ### `identity/backstory.txt`

-A kind of prompt context on steroids ([chatbotkit docs](https://chatbotkit.com/docs/backstories))
+A kind of prompt context on steroids ([official docs](https://chatbotkit.com/docs/backstories))

 ### `identity/matched.txt`

-Guides the bot's response when a user query matches content in the bot's dataset ([chatbotkit docs](https://chatbotkit.com/docs/datasets))
+Guides the bot's response when a user query matches content in the bot's dataset ([official docs](https://chatbotkit.com/docs/datasets))

 ### `identity/mismatched.txt`

-Guides the bot's response when a user query does not match any content in the bot's dataset ([chatbotkit docs](https://chatbotkit.com/docs/datasets))
+Guides the bot's response when a user query does not match any content in the bot's dataset ([official docs](https://chatbotkit.com/docs/datasets))

 ### `deployment.json`